 Package 'rasterpic'

-Description: Create 'SpatRaster' objects, as defined by the 'terra' package, from digital images using a spatial object as a geographic reference.
-Supported inputs include objects from the 'sf', 'terra' and 'stars' packages.
-The main function is an S3 generic, so other packages can provide methods for additional spatial classes.
+Description: Convert digital images to spatially referenced 'SpatRaster' objects, as defined by the 'terra' package, using coordinates from supported spatial input classes.
+Supported inputs include numeric coordinate vectors and objects from the 'sf', 'terra' and 'stars' packages.
+The main function is an S3 generic, allowing other packages to extend support to additional spatial classes.

 Authors: Diego Hernangómez [aut, cre, cph] (ORCID: <https://orcid.org/0000-0001-8457-4658>)